Pavster84/moneycorp/README.md

 }

-# Improvements
+# Improvements and work still required
 - Need to create hooks
+- Inject Log4j logging
 - Excerise 3 for automation needs refactoring
-- Reporting required when test is executed
+- Build HTML reports when test is executed